League of Blood Incident: Aftermath

 Historically, the most important consequences of the League of Blood Incident sprang from the trial, which gave Inoue and his co-defendants a platform from which to broadcast their ultra-nationalist views.
 Many in the Japanese public came to sympathize with the aims of the conspirators, if not their methods.
 Following the trial it became harder for courts to deal harshly with terrorists who claimed to be acting in the interests of the Emperor.
-In a more general sense the trial and its aftermath contributed to the erosion of the rule of law in 1930s Japan.
+In a more general sense, the trial and its aftermath contributed to the erosion of the rule of law in 1930s Japan.'

 Sentenced to life imprisonment in 1934, Inoue was released under a general amnesty in 1940, and died in 1967.
 This incident inspired the central plot of Yukio Mishima's novel Runaway Horses.

+Postwar investigation

+In December 1945, following the defeat of Japan in World War II, the Supreme Commander for the Allied Powers (GHQ) required the Japanese government to turn over police records, trial records, and other materials related to incidents taking place between 1932 and 1940 that had been classified as terrorism, including the League of Blood Incident.